Code-Institute-Submissions/rock-paper-scissors-22/README.md

     - This event will only last for 1 second.
 I thought about making the effect look longer but it would interfere with fast-paced game.

-    - Win event will also increment the user's score by **1** and color change follows in the same manner for both the user and the computer.
+    - **'Win'** event will also increment the user's score by **1** and color change follows in the same manner for both the user and the computer.

     - There is also an announcement section that tells us who won the current round and the elements chosen.
 In this case, it was Rock that beat Scissors.